-Meeting Schedules: The Board of Public Works / Sewer Commission / Stormwater Authority Meeting Schedules are listed on the City Public Meetings and Hearings Calendar (Link).
+The Board of Public Works / Sewer Commission / Stormwater Authority Meeting Schedules are listed on the City Public Meetings and Hearings Calendar (Link).
 Meetings are held in the Department of Public Works Conference Room, 63 Canal Street, Holyoke.

-As a division of the DPW under the direction of the City Engineer, we provide support, assistance, and oversight for new development and redevelopment applicants to ensure compliance with City standards and local, state, and federal law.
-We also support internal customers for the operations and maintenance of city facilities.
+A division of the DPW under the direction of the City Engineer, we provide support, assistance, and oversight for new development and redevelopment applicants to ensure compliance with City standards and local, state, and federal law.
+We also support internal customers for the operations and maintenance of city facilities and infrastructure.
 We also welcome public inquiries for traffic issues and other general information.

 Our services include:

 - New development planning and final engineering review